What happens when charged with DUI in PA for the first time?

 Clients often ask if there is any hope that their case can be won.
 After all, the police have evidence, you have already been arrested—your case may seem hopeless.

 But in reality, DUI cases can be won in court—your charges could be reduced or even dismissed, especially if you have a strong case.
 This is true for a first time DUI, a second DUI and even a third or subsequent DUI.
+It is also true if you were charged with DUI of drugs or refused to give a breath or blood test at the time of your arrest.

 There are also alternatives to jail like the Pennsylvania ARD Program that can help keep your charges off your record and limit the usual penalties involved.